floriankugler/floriankugler.com/source/articles/2015-01-19-closing-the-doors-on-the-supernatural.html.md

 Never before have the critics of religion been as visible and as outspoken as they are today.
 People like [Sam Harris](http://www.samharris.org), [Richard Dawkins](https://twitter.com/richarddawkins), and [Lawrence Krauss](https://twitter.com/lkrauss1) reach huge audiences, and YouTube is a seemingly endless source of their debates with members of various religions.

-However, most of them --- empiricists that they are --- keep a door for the existence of a god open, since negatives cannot be proven.
+However, most of them --- empiricists that they are --- keep a door open for the existence of a god, since negatives cannot be proven.
 To take a famous example: claiming that a [teapot is orbiting the sun](http://en.wikipedia.org/wiki/Russell's_teapot) without any evidence may be irrational, but proving the contrary is impossible.
 As unlikely as the hypothesis may seem, empirical science can not preclude it with 100% certainty --- absence of evidence is not evidence of absence.
 In other words, they cannot prove that god does *not* exist.

 I think we can go one step further and close that last door with confidence.